desmarais-patrick/notes-api-server-nodejs/DEV-NOTES.md

  - How to return updated entity to re-create the updated model?
    - To avoid merging and validation rules on the client.
  - How to detect a 404 (not found) when attempting an update?
+ - Why is there a token for paging?
+Isn't the order guaranteed by indexes?
+ - How to know how many entities are stored of one kind since no aggregation?
+ - How to set environment variables on App Engine?

 **@Web development**

  - Is URL path completely visible in a HTTPS request?
  - Is ID of object in URL a privacy concern?
+ - Can client applications process chunked responses?
+ - Does it make sense to reply 304 in an API server?
+Request with timestamp?

 **@Node.js**

  - Can keeping an input value only for error message purposes cause leaking?
    - Callback scope and clojure leaking...how to detect this?
+ - Why doesn't Node.js support CommonJS (ES6) modules?
+   - Module systems, caching, loading?
+Web vs. Node?
+ - How to use promise in Node.js?
+Or async/await?
+   - What does it imply for writing code?
+Performance?
+Limitations?
+   - Read methods in the caolin/async module.

+**Research by curiosity**

+ - Look how responses are dispatched (headers used) in Express.js
+ - How do `.env` files configure environment variables?
+ - How does the @google-cloud/datastore work?
+(HTTP/2, timeout, etc.)